-According to a report jointly sponsored by the National Committee for the Prevention of Elder Abuse, Virginia Tech University, and MetLife, there is a collective loss of $2.9 billion dollars each year among victims of financial elder abuse.
-This number is growing rapidly and the act of financial elder abuse is expected to be largely underreported.
-In reality, $2.9 billion may actually represent a fraction of the value that is being lost by our seniors each year.
+According to a report by the AARP in June 2023, victims over 60 years old lose a collective $28.3 billion dollars each year through financial abuse.* This number is growing rapidly and the act of financial elder abuse is expected to be largely underreported.
+In reality, $28.3 billion may actually represent a fraction of the value that is being lost by our seniors each year.

 Financial elder abuse consists of many different actions, including internet and telephone scams, insurance fraud, physical theft, and coerced, pressured, or deceptive transactions.
 Minn.
 Stat. § 609.2335 sets forth that any breach of fiduciary duty, use of property for something other than the benefit of the vulnerable adult, failure to use property for the benefit of the vulnerable adult, or depriving a vulnerable adult of financial resources is considered financial exploitation.